 Locate your breaker box, and familiarize yourself with the various switches.
 In the event of a power outage, or even a simple electrical short, you will definitely want to know which switch to flip to get things back into working order.

 If you follow these 10 steps, you’re guaranteed to be well prepared for home ownership.
-As always, Birdseye Construction is here for you to assist with your home renovation projects!
+Looking for a general contractor to help out with your projects?
+As always, Birdseye Construction is here for you to assist with your home renovation!

 Click here for a free estimate!